-One of the most difficult transitions in life to face is perhaps a divorce or separation from a partner with whom you’ve chosen to have children.
-Not only does this represent a challenging interpersonal feat to process through the pain, hurt and guilt from the loss of relationship, but it is done under the watchful eye of your child or teen who is looking to you for clues on how to handle themselves and their own emotions.
-No matter the age, the separation of one’s parents is a difficult challenge to face, as is the challenge of learning how to transition into a co-parenting relationship with an ex-partner.
+One of the most difficult transitions in life to face is perhaps a divorce or separation from a partner with whom you have children.
+This is where Coparenting 101 will help support parents in raising a well adjusted child.
+Divorce or separation can be painful for the parents and children.
+Children are looking toward their parents to see how they should be handling their own emotions.
+No matter their age, the separation of one’s parents is a difficult challenge to face, as is the challenge of learning how to transition into a co-parenting relationship with an ex-partner.
 The truth is, if the children are young, you have many years ahead of you of working through the potentially awkward, definitely uncomfortable unyielding and formidable realm of parenting responsibilities.
 Co-parenting requires empathy, patience and open communication for success.
 Despite the difficulty, it is crucial that you and your co-parent are on the same page when it comes to parenting strategies with little ones and teens alike.

 Here are some best practices to keep in mind when planning your parenting strategy.